Air New Zealand

 Restoring nature alongside the Great Walks

-This expansion of pest trapping networks means we’re able to create safer places for taonga species such as whio, takahē, kiwi, rock wren, kea, kākā, South Island robin and many other forest birds.
+These pest trapping networks means we’re able to create safer places for taonga species such as whio, takahē, kiwi, rock wren/tuke, kea, kākā, South Island robin/toutouwai and many other forest birds.

 The partnership also funds species management projects including bird surveys and health checks; translocations to grow populations of rare birds and remote sensor trail cameras and acoustic recorders to understand how the health of the area is being restored.

-Find out more about the biodiversity projects on the Whanganui Journey, Abel Tasman Coast Track, Heaphy Track, Paparoa Track, Routeburn Track and Milford Track.
+Find out more about the biodiversity projects on the Abel Tasman Coast Track, Heaphy Track, Paparoa Track, Routeburn Track and Milford Track.

 Supporting threatened species

-Air New Zealand has provided free flights for over 4,000 species and Conservation Dogs since the partnership began in 2012.
+Air New Zealand has provided free flights for over 4,300 threatened species and conservation dogs since the partnership began in 2012.